-Associations need clear direction.
+ssociations need clear direction.
 In order to chart that direction, it is important to determine the social and physical needs of your neighbourhood.
-One way to do this is to hold a community meeting and ask residents about their concerns, issues, and interests.
-People can be surveyed at the annual general meeting, at registration nights, or via an online survey.
-Encourage attendance by letting people know their input will help your association set realistic long- and short-term goals.
+One way to do this is to stage a community meeting and ask residents about their concerns, issues and interests.
+Encourage attendance by letting people know their input will help your association set realistic long and short-term goals.